Icinga/icinga-vagrant/README.md

 Icinga Vagrant boxes used for development, tests and demo cases.

-Additionally there are boxes with special uses cases like Graphite, Graylog2, etc.
+Additionally there are boxes with special uses cases like Graylog2, etc.

 ## Requirements